 - Securely managed service accounts.
 If you use a ‘service account’ model, now instead of having to share that service account information with any user who wants to access that data, you can give the service account credentials to the few analysts who are empowered to create virtual connections.

 - Agile physical database management.
-You need to make database changes (for example, a field is added or table name is changed) only once in the virtual connection, rather than in every piece of content where the data is used.
+You must make database changes (for example, a field is added or table name is changed) only one time in the virtual connection, rather than in every piece of content where the data is used.

 - Reduced data proliferation.
 By centrally managing extract refresh schedules, refreshes are scheduled once, ensuring that anyone who accesses the data from that virtual connection is seeing fresh data.

 - Centralized row-level security.
 You can create data policies that apply row-level security to both Tableau extracts and live queries at the connection level.
 The data policies are applied to any workbook, data source, or flow that uses the virtual connection.

 As the user of data, you benefit from virtual connections knowing that you have: